JOIN TODAY!

 (Dan 9:13) As it is written in the law of Moses, all this evil is come upon us: yet made we not our prayer before Yahuwah our Eloah, that we might turn from our iniquities, and understand thy truth.

 Catastrophe is an opportunity to turn from sin and understand the truth.
-There is much catastrophe in the world today.
-It is an opportunity to turn from rebellion against Yahuwah, obey His commandments, and understand the truth, that we are standing before the closing scenes of earth’s history.
+There is always much catastrophe in the world.
+Turn from rebellion against Yahuwah and obey His commandments.

 (Dan 9:14) Therefore hath Yahuwah watched upon the evil, and brought it upon us: for Yahuwah our Eloah is righteous in all his works which he doeth: for we obeyed not his voice.